Blockstream/gdk/docs/source/gdk-create-tx.rst

                    to ``"true"`` when ``"addressees_read_only"`` is true
                    and also when ``"send_all"`` = ``"true"`` (the amount to send is automatically calculated in this case).
-:calculated_fee_rate: The exact fee rate for the transaction, which may
-                      differ slightly from the requested ``"fee_rate"``.
 :transaction: The hex-encoded resulting transaction.
-:transaction_size: The size of ``"transaction"`` in bytes.
+This may be partially
+              complete or contain dummy data, e.g. missing blinding data or signatures before it is fully completed and signed.
+The vsize and weight elements described below are adjusted with reasonable estimates for any missing data until the transaction is fully signed.
-:transaction_vsize: The virtual size of the ``"transaction"`` in vbytes.
+:transaction_vsize: The expected final vsize of the ``"transaction"`` in vbytes.
-:transaction_weight: The weight on ``"transaction"`` in segwit weight units.
+:transaction_weight: The expected final weight of ``"transaction"`` in segwit weight units.
+:calculated_fee_rate: The expected fee rate for the final signed transaction.
+This
+                      may differ slightly from the requested ``"fee_rate"`` due to variance in the size of witness data such as signatures.
 :used_utxos: An array of the ``"utxos"`` elements that are used by the transaction.

 .. _addressee: